mattyoung101/omicron/documentation/docs/omicam.md

 ## Debugging and performance optimisation
 Low-level compiled languages such as C and C++ are notoriously unstable and difficult to debug.
-In order to improve the stability of Omicam and fix bugs, we used Google's Address Sanitizer to easily find and trace a variety of bugs such as buffer overflows, memory leaks and more.
+In order to improve the stability of Omicam and fix bugs, we used Google's Address Sanitizer (ASan) and Undefined Behaviour Sanitizer (UBSan) to easily find and trace a variety of bugs such as buffer overflows, memory leaks and more.
 In addition, we used the LLVM toolchain's debugger lldb (or just gdb) to analyse the application frequently.

 To assist in performance evaluation, we used the Linux tool OProfile to determine the slowest method calls in the application.
 Although the Clang compiler may have marginally worse performance than GCC, we chose Clang because it's more modern and has